ivanlawrence/ivanlawrence.com/content/resume.md

 *   **Managed the global infrastructure**, which included DNS/BIND, private CDN, nginx, NetApp, EC2, Route53, ELB, CloudFormation, hypervisor management (XEN, OpenCloud), and bare metal installations of RHEL/Ubuntu systems.

-*   **Previously led the Enterprise Technology team**, where we managed site-to-site VPN, WiFi and network infrastructure, office security systems, a JIRA-based ticketing system, SRE support for ticket/bug management, hardware monitoring, machine room environmental monitoring, site redundancy, and global data backup and offsite recovery.
+*   **Led the Enterprise Technology team**, where we managed site-to-site VPN, WiFi and network infrastructure, office security systems, a JIRA-based ticketing system, SRE support for ticket/bug management, hardware monitoring, machine room environmental monitoring, site redundancy, and global data backup and offsite recovery.

 *   **Developed a reputation for discovering, understanding, and gaining access to legacy or orphaned systems** and services despite dynamic team structures.